itrp/itrp-export-monitor/README.md

-The itrp-export-monitor gem makes it easy to monitor a mailbox receiving [Scheduled Exports](http://help.itrp.com/help/export_fields) from ITRP and to store the incoming export files on disk or forward it to an FTP server.
+The itrp-export-monitor gem makes it easy to monitor a mailbox receiving [Scheduled Exports](http://help.itrp.com/help/export_fields) from ITRP and to store the incoming export files on disk or forward them to an FTP server.

 This readme will take you through all the steps of setting up an Export Monitor: